-In view the deficiencies inherent to all pretimed metering strategies, some researchers have proposed the use of automated metering strategies to optimize metering rates based on real-time measured traffic volumes and occupancies.
-Most of such studies belong to one of the following categories: (1) local responsive control, where the ramp metering rate is determined solely by mainline traffic volumes on the adjacent freeway; and (2) coordinated ramp metering control, which computes the set of time-varying metering rates for ramps within the control boundaries, based on detected system-wide traffic conditions.
+In view of the deficiencies inherent to all pretimed metering strategies, some researchers have proposed the use of automated metering strategies to optimize metering rates based on real-time measured traffic volumes and occupancies.
+Most of such studies belong to one of the following categories: (1) local responsive control, where the ramp metering rate is determined solely by mainline traffic volumes on the adjacent freeway; and (2) coordinated ramp metering control, which computes the set of time-varying metering rates for ramps within the control boundaries, based on the detected systemwide traffic conditions.

-Example studies in the former category include the demand-capacity strategy by Masher, Ross et al. (1975); the zone-based control strategies by Stephanedes (1994); Xin, and Michalopoulos et al. (2004); and the congested pattern control approach by Kerner (2005).
-The demand-capacity strategy attempts to fully utilize the downstream capacity of the freeway mainline by reducing the ramp flow to its minimum level if the downstream occupancy becomes overcritical.
+Some early studies in the former category include the demand-capacity strategy by Masher, Ross et al. (1975); the zone-based control strategies by Stephanedes (1994); Xin, and Michalopoulos et al. (2004); and the congested pattern control approach by Kerner (2005).
+The demand-capacity strategy attempts to fully utilize the downstream capacity of the freeway mainline by reducing the ramp flow to its minimum level if the downstream occupancy exceeds the critical level.
 This control algorithm follows an openloop disturbance-rejection policy and is quite sensitive to disturbances caused by either traffic or measurement errors.